NG-ZORRO/ng-zorro-antd-mobile/docs/schematics.en-US.md

 **_--inlineStyle_**, **_-s_**

-Using inline style.
+Using the inline style.

 **_--inlineTemplate_**, **_-t_**

-Using inline template.
+Using the inline template.

 **_--path_**